Skip to main content

 Since starting her music training with Young Sinfonia, Newcastle-born composer Anna Appleby, 25, has written for a range of musicians including opera singers and Royal Northern Sinfonia.

-“Young Sinfonia changed my life – I’d never been in a serious/professional musical context before, except for going to concerts and playing in school ensembles, and I suddenly realised just how much there was to learn about classical music and that it was all accessible to me.
+“Young Sinfonia changed my life – I’d never been in a professional musical context before, except for going to concerts and playing in school ensembles, and I suddenly realised just how much there was to learn about classical music and that it was all accessible to me.
 I also made lots of friends who made me feel accepted and confident and like I belonged there.”

 Anna went on to study for a Masters in Composition at the Royal Northern College of Music in Manchester after completing a music degree.
 Since then, Anna has racked up multiple awards, most recently, she is the recipient of the GDST Trailblazer Award 2018; awarded for her career as a composer so far.